 What is a Turntable Mat and Why You May Need It?

 A turntable mat is a removable cover for the platter on which you put the record.
 In other words, it’s an important cover between the records and the vinyl player.
-The mat is required for those turntables which platter is made of metal or MDF and features a lot of important functions.
+This mat is particularly necessary for turntables with metal or MDF platters, as it provides several important functions.

 Due to its soft structure, the mat prevents mechanical damages on the platter.
 In addition, it protects the record from slipping of the platter thanks to a high coefficient of friction.
-Plus, the mat prevents the unit from static electricity which can accumulate on the surface of the platter leading to rapid dust pollution, as well as to characteristic crackles during reproduction.
+In addition to its other functions, this mat also helps to prevent the accumulation of static electricity on the surface of the platter, which can lead to rapid dust pollution and characteristic crackles during playback.

 The turntable mat also damps high-frequency vibrations (it includes bearing noise, motor noise, and cartridge feedback) and resonances directed to the platter and further to the pickup, disrupting its normal operation.
 This is connected with the vibrating stylus which causes resonances that will come back into the stylus if it’s not controlled.
 If so, this will blur the signal and will overlap the other parts to such an extent that they simply won’t be heard.
 A good mat can go a long way in resolving these issues.